 2D Professional Creative Arts Designer/Craftsman, Best of Texas 2010

-Fred and Glo Dean have one son, Tre` and three grandsons, Langston Jeremiah, Lincoln Nehemiah and Legend Josiah who he proudly holds as his most precious pieces of art.
+Fred and Glo Dean have one son, Tre` and two grandsons, Langston Jeremiah and Lincoln Nehemiah, who he proudly holds as his most precious pieces of art.